-Glass Artist, Karen Robbins had early training and experiences creating and appreciating art.
-From ceramics, to drawing and painting, she always had an interest working with her hands and playing with color.
-Karen began her college education in 1984 at the University of Massachusetts in the Fine Arts and Theatre Department.
-Although she enjoyed the classes, the winters in western Massachusetts proved to be too cold.
-In 1986, Karen decided to transfer to the University of California.
-This change in schools prompted a shift in her career direction.
-Because California was a better place to work in the film industry, Karen changed her major from Theater Arts to Film Production.
-After earning a BA degree 1988, she spent the next several years in the Silicon Valley and Bay Area working in the film industry.
+Though she enjoyed the classes she was enrolled in, the winters in Amherst proved to be too cold.
+In 1986, Karen transferred to a school in a warmer climate.
+Next stop, UC Santa Cruz.
+A change in schools prompted a shift in career direction.
+California had better opportunities to work in film, so Karen changed her major from Theater Arts to Film & Video.
+Production.
+After completing her studies at UCSC, she earning a BA degree 1988.
+She then spent the next several years in the Bay Area working in the Production industry.

-Although Karen had worked with many art forms, being a glass artist was not in her repertoire of art skills.
+Although Karen had experiences working in many art forms, creating blown glass art was not in her repertoire of skills.
 She had no experience working with hot glass until she met Dana at San Jose State University in 1990.
 He was demonstrating glass blowing at an art department open studio.
-Karen was immediately intrigued by this incredible art form.
-Before she knew it, she was capturing the students on video working with the molten glass.
-Soon after, the instructor at SJSU asked Karen to videotape all the demonstrations at the Glass Art Society annual conference in June of 1994.
+Karen was immediately intrigued.
+Before she knew it, she was capturing the students on video, working with hot molten glass.
+Soon after, the glass instructor at SJSU asked Karen to videotape all the demonstrations at the Glass Art Society annual conference in June of 1994.